naisanzaa/project-beta/README.md

 ## Sales microservice

 We used Django to build out the backend model, views, urls for the Sales microservice.

-Settings: Ensure the Django app and project are linked as well as the CORS
+- Settings: Ensure the Django app and project are linked as well as the CORS
-Model: AutomobileVO, SalesStaff, Customer and Sale
+- Model: AutomobileVO, SalesStaff, Customer and Sale.
 Note: Sale model has ForeignKey relationships with AutomobileVO, SalesStaff and Customer
-Views: Utilizing function views to write "GET", "POST", "DELETE" for each model
+- Views: Utilizing function views to write "GET", "POST", "DELETE" for each model.
 Note: Since the api_sales function take in sales_staff, customer and auto data, I made sure the content of each data entry is getting the correct value by comparing vin for auto, id for sales_staff and customer.
-URLs: incorporating different urlpatterns for both urls project and app files
+- URLs: incorporating different urlpatterns for both urls project and app files
-Encoders:
-Polling: Ensure the correct polling of data from Automobile in the Inventory API into AutomobileVO in Sales API by polling in the href and vin
+- Polling: Ensure the correct polling of data from Automobile in the Inventory API into AutomobileVO in Sales API by polling in the href and vin

 The frontend is set up in React as follow